High-order regularization dealing with ill-conditioned robot localization problems: New high-order regularization method

-Then the corresponding optimal regularization parameter is
+Then, the corresponding optimal regularization parameter is

-which provides the optimal regularization matrix $R$ of the TR method under the proposed a priori criterion.
+which provides the optimal regularization matrix $R$ of the TR method under the proposed \emph{a priori} criterion.

-Additionally, for any given $k\in \mathbb{N}, s=n-1$, the loss function is a convex function with respect to $\mu^2$, then there must be a unique minimum for the loss function \eqref{Loss_function_relaxation}, and the optimal regularization matrix can always be found (see \textbf{Appendix B}).
+Additionally, for any given $k\in \mathbb{N}, s=n-1$, the loss function is a convex function with respect to $\mu^2$, then there must be a unique minimum for the loss function \eqref{Loss_function_relaxation}, and the optimal regularization matrix always exists (see \textbf{Appendix D}).

 For robot localization problems, Theorem \ref{Theorem_3} provides a direct way to calculate the regularization matrix $R$ rather than an empirical method in most applications of regularization methods.